National leader Simon Bridges faces coup: Judith Collins says no-confidence vote would fail

-National MP Judith Collins says she will not be challenging leader Simon Bridges - and says she does not believe a no-confidence against him would have passed.
+National MP Judith Collins says she will not be challenging leader Simon Bridges - and does not believe a no-confidence vote against him would pass.

 This morning Bridges confirmed he was facing a leadership challenge but was "very confident" he would win it.